-No watercourses were identified during the field survey within the Project Area.
-A defined watercourse (the Lyndon River) was located to the north of NWCH Material Pit SLK 660B and immediately south of Material Pit SLK 660A.
+No watercourses were identified during the field survey within the vicinity of the Project Area.
+However, one defined watercourse (the Lyndon River) was identified four kilometres north of the Project Area.
 GHD understands that the watercourse will not be impacted by the proposed works.